 - We decided to take it one scan at a time.
 Since there was a high chance of things going wrong at anytime during the term, we were prepared to take some tough decisions if it came to that

 - We stayed positive and, with every passing day, fell more in love with our babies—but we also gave ourselves and each other a reality check frequently

 - This was difficult, but we agreed to not go ahead with the pregnancy if the scans revealed that the babies had any serious abnormalities.
 We agreed that it would be unfair to bring babies into the world only for them to suffer—this was our personal conviction.
 We knew that as per the Indian law we could only terminate until 20 weeks (it’s now changed to 24 weeks.)
 Of course, this would have been a very painful decision for us, but in such situations, time is of essence.
 We wanted to be clear about what each other wanted, right from the start so that there is no conflict later

 - We kept the news of the twin pregnancy hidden even from immediate family, because we wanted to be able to take our decisions rationally and independently, without any additional emotional baggage or pressures

 - Early on, we sought an estimate on expected costs and calculated whether this fit in our financial plans.
 Unlike many developed countries, pregnancy expenses in India are not covered by insurance.
-Multiple expensive scans, longer post-delivery hospital stay and NICU costs can make a MoMo pregnancy an exorbitant affair and we didn’t want surprises for which we were unprepared.
+Multiple expensive scans, longer post-delivery hospital stay and NICU costs can make a monochorionic monoamniotic pregnancy in India an exorbitant affair and we didn’t want surprises for which we were unprepared.

 - you may be required to check into to a maternity hospital after around 28 weeks for continuous monitoring till delivery or